 7. Increase Efficiency and Reduce Cost

 Successful businesses are efficient.
 You can reduce sales and marketing costs by improving your targeting and reducing wasted time, money and resources.
-Customer Relationship Management systems can also allow you to reduce duplicate data entry and streamline your communication processes, both internally and externally, which can save you time and money.
-Empowering your people to do more work in less time with software that provides accurate information not only makes immediate financial sense, it also keeps your team from repeated frustration and wasted energy.
+Customer Relationship Management systems can also allow you to reduce duplicate data entry and streamline your communication processes, both internally and externally.
+This can save you time and money.
+Empowering your people to do more work in less time with software that provides accurate information makes immediate financial sense.
+It also keeps your team from repeated frustration and wasted energy.
 In the long term, productive employees are happy employees.
-Happy employees are less likely to leave your company, and that can save you a ton of time and money related to recruiting and training a new-hire.
+Happy employees are less likely to leave your company.
+Overall, that can save you a ton of time and money related to recruiting and training a new-hire.